SAK-Dev21/SAK-Dev21/README.md

 I’ve worked on projects involving data science, web development, and system design, and I’ve often been the one carrying the team when needed.

-Right now, I’m looking for a placement where I can gain experience as deep as the Pacific Ocean, solve real world problems, and grow into a more capable developer.
+Right now, I’m looking for a role where I can gain experience as deep as the Pacific Ocean, solve real world problems, and grow into a more capable developer.

 I’m open to backend, front-end, full-stack, or data-focused roles.
 Anything that challenges me and lets me contribute meaningfully.